Reducing Indoor Air Pollution

 Consider an Induction cooktop.

 Due to the cooler surfaces of the glass cooktop, they have better indoor air quality than conventional electric cooktops.
 Gas cooktops have the worst IAQ.
 Down draft vent hoods require special care in layout and installation and rarely perform as well as overhead.
 Vent hood capture efficiency is one area researchers are finding measurable improvements.
 The variables are vertical height from stovetop to vent hood and the area of the hood around the cooktop.
-Dr Joe's First deal with the manure article offers more explanation for the technically minded.
+Dr Joe's First deal with the manure article has good technical information.

 Avoid parking the car in your house.

-Dangers of Attached Garages is a new blog to check out.
+Dangers of Attached Garages need to be addressed.
 Detached garages are the best.
 The more attached the garage, the greater the risk.
 There are strategies available for dealing with the dangers of attached garages but its always risky when a garage shares a wall with the home.
-There have been many cases of death from automobiles left running in a garage but many more undiagnosed cases of Carbon Monoxide poisoning.
+There have been many cases of death from automobiles left running in a garage and many more undiagnosed cases of Carbon Monoxide poisoning.

 Avoiding attached garages and combustion appliances inside the building envelope is an easy way to eliminate indoor air pollution sources.